-All clinical research will be conducted within accepted ethical standards, and only after review and approval by the appropriate Research Ethics Board.
+All research will be conducted within accepted ethical standards, and only after review and approval by an appropriate Research Ethics Board.
 Patients may refuse to engage in a research project, or withdraw from participation in a project at any time without fear that this will influence their care or that of their family members in any way.

 Responsibilities of patients

 Patients should treat other patients and staff with respect.
 Patients should understand that the hospital's excellence in clinical care is closely tied to its commitment to teaching and research.

 Patients should be as involved in their own health care as much as possible.
 This includes:

 - asking about things that concern them or that they do not understand

 - making the best decisions they can about their care,